Top Oracle SOA Admin Interview Questions and Answers

 Ans:

-In choreography there is no business process to control the integration between the systems; each system will directly integrate with one another in sequence where as in Orchestration there is a business process which controls all the services (source/Target) which is part of the integration.
+In choreography there is no business process to control an integration between systems; every system will directly integrate with one another in sequence whereas in the Orchestration there is a business process which controls all the services (source/Target) which is part of integration.

 Ans: